 More than 110,000 returning items were government documents.
 Others were music scores, music books or journal volumes, and books from a "protected storage" area and cataloging backlog.
 Also returning with the restored materials originally salvaged from the Howard-Tilton building were more than 18,000 restored reels of microfilm--local newspaper and rare Latin American reels that had been selectively fished from the wreckage.

-Restored material from Jones Hall included archival collections comprised largely of historical manuscripts but also other primary source archival materials for research that included registration cards, newspapers, books, posters, matted prints and other art work, cartoons, photographs, lithographs, ledgers, diaries, journals, scrapbooks, and miscellaneous ephemera.
+Restored material from Jones Hall included archival collections comprised largely of historical manuscripts but also other primary source archival materials for research that included registration cards, newspapers, books, posters, matted prints and other artwork, cartoons, photographs, lithographs, ledgers, diaries, journals, scrapbooks, and miscellaneous ephemera.
 A total of 629,711 special collections items were restored to useable condition and reboxed.
 A comparatively small amount of archival material was initially salvaged but could not be restored to useable condition, although these were returned to the library at its Recovery Center as well.

 The processing of donations was a project phase of the Recovery Center that was more technically complex in that it required the items handled to be cataloged, including some original cataloging for items such as music scores.
-This needed a much higher level of expertise different from the processing of materials returning from restoration.
+This needed a much higher level of expertise different from the processing of materials returning from the restoration.
 The scale of the cataloging phase grew as the library added replacement purchases to the scope of work.
 But many important donations were key to the recovery effort; among the first was a collection of some 2,300 mostly new art and photography books given to the library by Edwin Blair, a local collector.
-This was a much appreciated gift given the large number of similar art and photography titles that were effectively destroyed as a result of Katrina.
+This was a much-appreciated gift given the large number of similar art and photography titles that were effectively destroyed as a result of Katrina.

-More than a hundred libraries and individuals across North America donated music books, scores and audio CDs-- some 20,000 titles in all.
-In 2010, Stan Levenson, a private collector based in Texas, donated to the recovery effort his enormous collection of more than 5,000 LPs, CDs, DVDS, VHS videos, books, and journals documenting a history of contemporary jazz from the 1940s through the early 1970s.
+More than a hundred libraries and individuals across North America donated music books, scores, and audio CDs-- some 20,000 titles in all.
+In 2010, Stan Levenson, a private collector based in Texas, donated to the recovery effort his enormous collection of more than 5,000 LPs, CDs, DVDs, VHS videos, books, and journals documenting a history of contemporary jazz from the 1940s through the early 1970s.
 Rather than specifying that the materials be archived and preserved, he asked instead that it all become part of our general collections, to be used and borrowed by as many library users as possible.

 In an important milestone, the first initial batch of restored music books was delivered to the library from the Recovery Center in a small ceremony on Friday, March 14, 2008.
 Most of the library’s restored printed music books and scores were back on the library’s shelves, on schedule, by the end of that summer.
 Projects at the Recover Center continued into early 2016.